 As much as we love the sun, the sun has mixed feelings about us.
-Sure, it warms us and helps grow our food, but spend too much time basking in her glory, and she’ll repay you with burns, blisters, aging skin, and cancer.
+Sure, it warms us and helps grow our food, but spend too much time basking in her glory, and you may end up with burns, blisters, aging skin or cancer.

-Sun damage can happen in less than an hour, particularly for folks with the fairest skin.
+Sun damage can happen in as little as less than an hour, particularly for folks with the fairest skin.
 But even if you’re cautious and avoid burns, the cumulative effects of sun damage can be lasting.

-- The acute effects of sun overexposure include inflammation, a visible burn, pain, and blistering, and can be treated at home over the days following exposure.
+The acute effects of sun overexposure include an inflammatory reaction to ultraviolet radiation, leading to a visible burn, pain and blistering, and can be treated at home over the days following exposure.

 There are two types of UV rays that reach the earth.
 A third, UVC, is blocked by the ozone layer.

-If you’re unfortunate enough to end up with a sunburn, whether intentionally or out of sheer stupidity, you’ll certainly regret it within a matter of hours.
+If you’re unfortunate enough to end up with a sunburn, whether intentionally or unintentionally, you’ll certainly regret it within a matter of hours.
 Just know the effects of an acute burn are not short term.
 You’ve done lasting damage.

 Still, in the interest of minimizing your suffering, here are some tips for managing your bad decision:

-- Reduce inflammation.
-If the pain is intense, a non-steroidal anti-inflammatory like ibuprofen can help ease your discomfort.
+Reduce inflammation.
+If the pain is intense, a non-steroidal anti-inflammatory like ibuprofen may help ease your discomfort.

-- Hydrate internally.
-Sunburned skin essentially sucks the fluids from your body to the skin’s surface in a sort of emergency response, according to the American Academy of Dermatology.
+Hydrate internally.
+Sunburned skin essentially draws the fluids from your body to the skin’s surface in a sort of emergency response, according to the American Academy of Dermatology.
 Prevent dehydration by drinking plenty of water.

 These steps may help you feel better and the short-term effects of a sunburn may disappear within a week, but the damage you’ve done isn’t as fleeting as it appears.